Meet the Team

 Helen McDermott

-Proudly being known as "the Irish one" to colleagues, students and customers alike, Helen is hugely passionate about kiltmaking and all it entails - a trait EKA students benefit from a great deal.
+Helen is hugely passionate about kiltmaking and all it entails - a trait EKA students benefit from a great deal.
 Always looking to learn, develop and improve, these attributes have benefitted the progression of EKA hugely.

 Rachel Smith